Deus Ex (video game): Game design

-The original design documented cited the gameplay inspirations as Half-Life, Fallout, Thief: The Dark Project, and GoldenEye 007; the game as a whole was meant to be "genre-busting" with combined elements of role-playing, first-person shooter, adventure and stealth.
+The original design document cited the gameplay inspirations as Half-Life, Fallout, Thief: The Dark Project, and GoldenEye 007; the game as a whole was meant to be "genre-busting" with combined elements of role-playing, first-person shooter, adventure and stealth.
 Spector later cited the limited choices available in the first Suikoden game as an inspiration for the broad range of story and gameplay options in Deus Ex.
 Spector's aim with the gameplay was to allow as much player freedom as possible; his design document and personal goals included "problems, not puzzles", "no forced failure", "players do; NPCs watch", and "areas with multiple entrance and exit points".
 These early designs underwent extensive expansions and alterations during early production.
 An early commitment was making level areas open-ended, with multiple ways to resolve gameplay and story situations.
 The opening "Liberty Island" was designed as a vertical slice, showing off the various gameplay elements the team wanted to implement overall.
 There were some limitations put in place such as restricting what and how many augmentations the player could have access to, which Spector explained as promoting variety between players.
 Following early negative feedback from an industry demo with several prominent designers including Doug Church and Gabe Newell, the augmentation gameplay was reworked to incorporate the limited energy mechanic.

 The team opted to license a third-party engine for the game rather than building their own, which ultimately gave more time for story and gameplay development.
 Once pre-production was completed, the team settled on the Unreal Engine as it would cover most of what they wanted to do from a design perspective, and was easy for their programmers to handle.
 As the Unreal Engine was designed for first-person shooters, the RPG mechanics such as leveling and inventory were added by the developers, alongside additional graphical elements like lip syncing for dialogue.
 Programmer Scott Martin implemented a wide range of new NPC behavior including patrols, idling, and sitting down.
 During early testing the enemy reactions were so acute that Martin had to adjust their behavior and detection protocols to be more forgiving.
 The AI coding caused problems until late into development, with the team building on Unreal Engine's existing code and causing unpredictable NPC behavior as a result.
 Church provided help with some of the AI programming.